A notion of weak convergence in metric spaces: Rotund metric spaces

-\begin{remark} Staples rotundity is close to the uniform ball convexity in Foertsch \cite{Foertsch} and to the uniform convexity for hyperbolic metric spaces given by Reich and Shafrir \cite{RS}.
-However if, on one hand, the latter properties assume existence of a midpoint map which is not assumed by Staples, on the other one, Staples definition makes an additional assumption that roughly speaking amounts to the continuity of the modulus of convexity with respect to radius of the considered balls.
+\begin{remark} Staples' rotundity is close to the uniform ball convexity in Foertsch \cite{Foertsch} and to the uniform convexity for hyperbolic metric spaces given by Reich and Shafrir \cite{RS}.
+The latter properties assume existence of a midpoint map which is not assumed by Staples, although, on the other hand, Staples' definition makes an additional assumption that roughly speaking amounts to the continuity of the modulus of convexity with respect to radius of the considered balls.
 In Banach spaces the above definitions coincide with the notion of uniform convexity.
-Particular examples of SR metric spaces are given by Hadamard spaces and, more in general, by $CAT(0)$ spaces. \end{remark}
+Particular examples of SR metric spaces are given by Hadamard spaces and, more generally, by $\mathrm{CAT}(0)$ spaces which will be discussed in Section \ref{se:spaces} below. \end{remark}

 For complete Staples rotund metric spaces, \cite[Theorem 2.5]{Staples} and \cite[Theorem 3.3]{Staples} state, respectively, uniqueness and existence of the asymptotic center of any bounded sequence (giving actually the $\Delta$-completeness of such spaces, see Definition \ref{de:Deltacompleteness}).
 We are going to prove the just mentioned properties as one of the following claims which hold true in complete SR metric spaces.